medo64/CyberCard/README.md

 It was inspired with [Jeff Mayes Serial Interface](https://www.jmayes.com/cyberpower-backup-serial-protocol-and-interface/) and wouldn't be possible without his extensive research.

+To connect to the device, access serial device using 2400,8,N,1 (2,400 baud rate, 8 data bits, no parity, 1 stop bit) parameters.
+Protocol is described [here](PROTOCOL.md).

 Tested devices:
 * OR500LCDRM1U
 * OR700LCDRM1U

 ---